TOAST-DOCS/SMS/en/console-guide.md

 It is recommended to set the monthly limit and the country of origin only as much as necessary.
 NHN Cloud is not responsible for any international SMS sent due to abuse.

+<a id="international-sms-sending-settings"></a>

+### International SMS Sending Settings

+- Before using the international SMS sending function, make sure to check the [[International SMS Sending Policy]](./international-sending-policy).
+- If you do not want to use the international SMS sending function, set it to unused to prevent accidents caused by international SMS volume pumping.
+- Manage countries allowed to send
+    - Only the specified major countries are enabled for sending during the initial setup.
+You can manage whether to ship to each country through the **Manage countries allowed to send > Select countries to allow** button.
+- Auto blocking monthly limit and threshold notification
+    - The **Auto blocking monthly limit** is 1,000 per month by default, and can be adjusted up to 10,000.
+    - If you need to adjust the **Auto blocking monthly limit** over the maximum of 10,000, please contact us via the **Request to exceed 10,000** button.
+    - The **Auto blocking monthly limit** is a subsidiary feature and detection is not reflected in real time.
+Please use it with caution as NHN Cloud is not responsible for any errors in the subsidiary features.
+    - If you set the **Monthly limit threshold notification** to **Enable**, notification emails will be sent to all project members when 70%, 90%, and 100% of the value set for the **Auto blocking monthly limit** is reached.
+- Conversion rate-based sending blocking and notification
+    - If you set **Conversion rate-based sending blocking and notification** to **Enable**, the function is activated by country, and notification emails are sent to all project members when blocking occurs.
+    - Conversion rate-based sending blocking countries are applied only to countries set through the **Conversion rate-based sending blocking country settings > Select blocked countries** button.
+    - A **Blocked** button is displayed next to countries blocked by conversion rate.
+You can unblock by clicking the button.
+    - Conversion rate-based blocking rules
+        - **Conversion rate** is the threshold setting for when conversion rate-based blocking occurs.
+            - Blocking occurs when the calculated conversion rate is below the conversion rate threshold setting.
+            - You can specify a conversion rate from 1% to 100%.
+        - **Minimum count** is the threshold setting for the number of conversion rate collection request sends required for conversion rate-based blocking to operate.
+            - Conversion rate-based blocking operates only when you send conversion rate collection requests equal to or greater than the minimum count.
+            - You can specify a minimum count from 1 to 10,000.
+        - **Time range** is the time range setting for calculating the conversion rate.
+            - The conversion rate is calculated based on the number of conversion rate collection request sends and conversion count within that time range from the send request time.
+            - You can specify a time range from 1 hour to 168 hours (7 days).
+- Manage daily sending volume limit settings by country
+    - You can set daily sending volumes for specific countries and configure by country so that no more sends occur when the sending volume is exceeded.
+    - The daily sending volume standard by country is based on 0:00 Korean Standard Time (KST).
+    - If blocked by this function, you can unblock by setting a higher daily limit per country.
+    - Daily sending volume limit countries are applied only to countries set through the **Daily sending volume limit settings by country > Select limited countries** button.
+    - The daily sending volume limit function by country is a subsidiary feature and detection is not reflected in real time.
+Please use it with caution as NHN Cloud is not responsible for any errors in the subsidiary features.

+!!! danger "Caution"
+    We're seeing an increase in abuse cases for international SMS globally.
+    We recommend that you set the monthly limit and the country of origin only as much as necessary.
+    NHN Cloud is not responsible for any international SMS sent through abusing.

+<a id="alternative-characters-settings"></a>

 ### Alternative Characters Settings
 * If the body/subject of the delivery request contains unsendable text, you can set it to be converted to sendable text.
 * When the alternative characters setting is enabled, unsendable characters are converted to '?' and displayed.

+<a id="set-duplicate-delivery"></a>

 ### Set Duplicate Delivery
 * By setting, duplicate messages may not be sent.